-The following discussion and analysis of our financial condition and results of operations should be read in conjunction with the unaudited condensed financial statements and the notes thereto included in this Quarterly Report and the audited financial information and related notes, as well as Management's Discussion and Analysis of Financial Condition and Results of Operations and other disclosures, included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2019, or our Annual Report.
-Some of the statements contained in this discussion and analysis or set forth elsewhere in this Quarterly Report are forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995, including with respect to our plans, objectives and expectations for our business, operations and financial performance and condition.
-Any statements contained herein that are not statements of historical facts may be deemed to be forward-looking statements.
-In some cases, you can identify forward-looking statements by terminology such as "aim," "anticipate," "assume," "believe," "continue," "could," "due," "estimate," "expect," "intend," "may," "objective," "plan," "predict," "potential," "positioned," "seek," "should," "target," "will," "would" and other similar expressions that are predictions of or indicate future events and future trends, or the negative of these terms or similar language.
+The following discussion and analysis of our financial condition and results of operations should be read in conjunction with the unaudited condensed financial statements and the notes thereto included in this Quarterly Report and the audited financial information and related notes, as well as Management's Discussion and Analysis of Financial Condition and Results of Operations and other disclosures, included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2020, or our 2020 Annual Report.
+Some of the statements contained in this discussion and analysis or set forth elsewhere in this Quarterly Report are forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995.
+Any statements contained herein that are not statements of historical fact may be deemed to be forward-looking statements.
+In some cases, you can identify forward-looking statements by terminology such as "aim," "anticipate," "assume," "believe," "continue," "could," "should," "due," "estimate," "expect," "intend," "hope," "may," "objective," "plan," "predict," "potential," "positioned," "seek," "target," "towards," "forward," "later," "will," "would" and other similar expressions that are predictions of or indicate future events and future trends, or the negative of these terms or similar language.
 Forward-looking statements include, but are not limited to, statements about:

-- our expectations regarding the timing, progress and results of preclinical studies and clinical trials for NC318, NC410 and any other product candidates we develop, including statements regarding the timing of initiation and completion of studies or trials and related preparatory work, the period during which the results of the trials will become available and our research and development programs; - the impact of the COVID-19 pandemic on the initiation, progress or expected timing of our clinical trials and the timing of related data, our efforts to adjust trial-related activities to address the impact of the COVID-19 pandemic, and other future impacts of the COVID-19 pandemic on the economy, our industry and our financial condition and results of operations; - the timing or likelihood of regulatory filings for NC318, NC410 and any other product candidates we develop and our ability to obtain and maintain regulatory approvals for such product candidates for any indication; - the development of a companion or complimentary diagnostic for NC318, NC410 or any other product candidates we develop; - · our manufacturing capabilities and strategy, including the scalability of our manufacturing methods and processes; - · our expectations regarding the potential benefits, activity, effectiveness and safety of NC318, NC410 and any other product candidates we develop; - · our intentions and ability to successfully commercialize our product candidates; - · our expectations regarding the nature of the biological pathways we are targeting; - our expectations for our FIND-IO platform, including our ability to discover and advance product candidates using our FIND-IO platform; - the potential benefits of and our ability to maintain our relationships and collaborations with Yale University and Dr. Lieping Chen; - · our estimates regarding our expenses, future revenues, capital requirements, our needs for or ability to obtain additional financing and the period over which we expect our current cash, cash equivalents and marketable securities to be sufficient to fund our operations;
+- our expectations regarding the timing, progress and results of preclinical studies and clinical trials for NC318, NC410, NC762 and any other product candidates we develop, including statements regarding the timing of initiation and completion of studies or trials and related preparatory work, the period during which the results of the trials will become available and our research and development programs; - the impact of the COVID-19 pandemic (including the emergence of variant strains) on the initiation, progress or expected timing of our clinical trials and the timing of related data, our efforts to adjust trial-related activities to address the impact of the COVID-19 pandemic, and other future impacts of the COVID-19 pandemic on the economy, our industry and our financial condition and results of operations; - the timing or likelihood of regulatory filings for NC318, NC410, NC762 and any other product candidates we develop and our ability to obtain and maintain regulatory approvals for such product candidates for any indication; - the identification, analysis and use of biomarkers and biomarker data; - development of patient selection assays and companion or complementary diagnostic for NC318, NC410, NC762 or any other product candidates we develop; - our manufacturing capabilities and strategy, including the scalability of our manufacturing methods and processes; - our expectations regarding the potential benefits, activity, effectiveness and safety of NC318, NC410, NC762 and any other product candidates we develop; - our intentions and ability to successfully commercialize our product candidates; - our expectations regarding the nature of the biological pathways we are targeting; - our expectations for our FIND-IO platform, including our ability to discover and advance product candidates using our FIND-IO platform; - the potential benefits of and our ability to maintain our relationships and collaborations with Yale University and Dr. Lieping Chen;

-- · our intended reliance on and the performance of third parties, including collaborators, contract research organizations and third-party manufacturers; - · our ability to protect and enforce our intellectual property protection and the scope and duration of such protection; - · developments and projections relating to our competitors and our industry, including competing therapies; and - the impact of current and future laws and regulations.
+- our estimates regarding our expenses, future revenues, capital requirements, our needs for or ability to obtain additional financing and the period over which we expect our current cash, cash equivalents and marketable securities to be sufficient to fund our operations; - our intended reliance on and the performance of third parties, including collaborators, contract research organizations and third-party manufacturers; - our ability to protect and enforce our intellectual property protection and the scope and duration of such protection: - developments and projections relating to our competitors and our industry, including competing therapies; and - the impact of current and future laws and regulations.